Living in Didsbury

 Property market analysis

-The median property price in Didsbury currently stands at £369k, placing it in the affordable segment of the North West market.
-This is 32% above the North West average of £280k.
-Over the past twelve months, prices in Didsbury have been on an upward trend, with a year-on-year change of +3.4%.
+The median property price in Didsbury currently stands at £336k, placing it in the affordable segment of the North West market.
+This is 16% above the North West average of £289k.
+Over the past twelve months, prices in Didsbury have been softening slightly, with a year-on-year change of -2.8%.

-For context, the most affordable areas in North West have median prices around £133k, while the most expensive areas reach £430k.
-Didsbury sits towards the upper end of this range.
+For context, the most affordable areas in North West have median prices around £130k, while the most expensive areas reach £680k.
+Didsbury sits in the middle of this range.

 What types of property are available?
 At this price level, buyers can access a range of property types including flats, terraced houses, and some semi-detached homes.
 This makes the area attractive to both first-time buyers and young families.